Imtiaz-laskar/employee-attrition-risk-analysis/README.md

 ---

-## Methodology & AI Usage Disclosure
+# AI Usage Disclosure

-### Analysis Environment

-- Google BigQuery
-- SQL
-- GitHub

-### AI-Assisted Workflow

-Gemini in BigQuery was used to assist with:
+Gemini in BigQuery was used to support:

 - SQL query generation
 - Exploratory analysis
 - Pattern identification
 - Insight discovery

-All queries, findings, interpretations, and recommendations were reviewed, validated, and refined through manual analysis.
+All findings, interpretations, recommendations, and conclusions were reviewed, validated, and refined through manual analysis.

 ---

-## Disclaimer
+# Disclaimer

 This project was conducted for educational and portfolio purposes using a publicly available dataset from Kaggle.

-The analysis does not represent any real organization and is intended to demonstrate SQL, data analysis, business intelligence, and executive reporting skills.
+The analysis does not represent any real organization and is intended solely to demonstrate SQL, analytics, business intelligence, and executive reporting capabilities.

 ---

-## Conclusion
+# Conclusion

-This analysis identified overtime, job role, compensation, tenure, and job satisfaction as the strongest factors associated with employee attrition.
+The analysis indicates that attrition is primarily associated with workload intensity, role-specific dynamics, compensation levels, employee satisfaction, and tenure.

+Rather than being uniformly distributed across the workforce, turnover is concentrated within identifiable employee segments, particularly those working overtime and occupying high-risk operational roles.

-The findings suggest that attrition risk is concentrated within specific employee segments rather than uniformly distributed across the workforce.
-By focusing on workload management, employee experience, compensation competitiveness, and targeted retention strategies, organizations can proactively address turnover risk and improve workforce stability.
+These findings suggest that targeted retention interventions focused on workload management, employee experience, compensation competitiveness, and early-career engagement may deliver greater impact than broad workforce-wide initiatives.